SaaS payment gateway

 - Relatively steady revenue.

 Since SaaS businesses operate on a regular billing model, it is essential to ensure that payments are processed smoothly.
 Any problems with payments can lead to financial losses, and more importantly, customers’ refusal of the product.
-That’s what a SaaS gateway is for.

 Why SaaS payment gateway is important for business